zencd/git-distribution/README.md

 ## Usage

 - `app.bat` for the app's main functionality
-- `update.bat` to update the app to the most recent version
+- `update.bat` to make the app yet more up-to-date

 v3